 - Avoid sensitive or controversial topics in the news (you may have strong feelings on a topic, but remember, you are representing your dept./faculty.
 Not sure about something?
 Ask us.)

 ALWAYS be respectful.
 It's great to celebrate successes, not so great to be boastful, that's a turnoff in social media as elsewhere.
 Want to let journalists know about your upcoming event?
-Let the Media Relations Office know.
+Let the Media Relations Office know and we can use our channels to advise.
 Do not spam journalists by directly tweeting to them about your news or event, they usually won't appreciate it and it may reflect poorly on the university.
 On Facebook, do not delete or suppress comments just because they're negative.
 Correct misinformation but let valid criticisms stand.
 Don't get in a "bunfight" with your audience over an issue.
 On Facebook, feel free to delete spam, vulgar or irrelevent posts, or posts where an individual's privacy is threatened.
 Where possible, in the "About" section, post a statement on policy.

 Is your post error free (both factually and grammatically)?
 Proof and fact-check before you post!
 It's easier to do it right the first time than to go back and undo.
 (For certain platforms, especially on Twitter where news travels quickly, it's better to clarify rather than deleting, replying to the original incorrect information.
 That way, others who have retweeted will see the clarification.)